nasser/ajeeb/README.md

 Ajeeb is a wondrous open source game engine built on web technologies.

+**All work has moved to the monorepo on sourcehut: https://git.sr.ht/~nasser/ajeeb**

 ## Status

 This is an experiment.
 I am building an engine primarily for myself in search of a fluency and a sense of flow in game development that I've lacked.
 I expect there are a lot of bad ideas in here, and things that will never actually get done.
 I'm sharing it in the hope that some of this will be interesting or useful, but I can't make any guarantees about stability, maintenance, coherence, or soundness.
 Here be dragons! 🐉